Requirements for Degree in Sociology

 Research Paper Option: This option is intended for majors who are interested in graduating with a broader exposure to the discipline of sociology, with more limited experience in conducting original research.

-Each semester the department offers several Designated Research Seminars, which are listed on the department’s website prior to the Spring program planning period.
-These seminars vary in content and format and are open to all students, with priority given to senior sociology majors taking the course to meet their senior requirement.
+Each semester the department offers several Designated Research Seminars, which are listed on the sociology website prior to the Spring program planning period.
+These seminars vary in content and format and are usually open to all students, with priority given to senior sociology majors taking the course to meet their senior requirement.

 Students may also enroll in these seminars prior to their senior year for elective credit.